NEWS

 Research

-Mold is a microorganism that is widespread in the natural environment.
-Interestingly, by continuous growth of filamentous cells (mycelium), mold has developed into the largest creature identified on earth in Oregon, covering 965 hectares.
-Molds are believed to provide the largest variety and the largest volume of microbes in the soil.
 Fungi secrete a lot of enzymes and decompose organic matter during growth.
-This decomposer function is essential for materials circulation of ecosystem.
+The function as a decomposer is essential for materials circulation of ecosystem.
 For a long time, humans have made use of filamentous fungi in the production of fermented foods (sake, soy sauce, blue cheese, etc.) and, more recently, for the production of many useful enzymes and antibiotics in biotechnology.
 However, some fungal species can invade immunocompromised humans and agricultural crops, causing serious damage.
 Fungal pathogenicity is indeed a major problem in the medical and agricultural fields.

 Our group analyzes the molecular mechanisms of mycelial elongation, the key process underlying both the usefulness and pathogenicity of mold.
 Filamentous fungi continuously extend the cell body at one end of their hyphae in a process called “tip growth”.
 Polar tip growth requires continuous transport of construction materials to and away from the hyphal tip.
 Proteins and other biomolecules are packaged in massive vesicles and transported over long distances by motor proteins along the actin and microtubule cytoskeletons.